-Driving without car insurance in the UK is a criminal offence and carries a maximum fine of £5,000 and six to eight penalty points on your driving licence.
+Driving without car insurance in the UK is a criminal offence and carries a potentially unlimited fine and penalty points on your driving licence.
 In some cases, it can even result in a driving ban.

-It is a legal requirement for all cars being driven to have a car insurance policy.
-There are two types of policy available – third party fire and theft and comprehensive.
+It's a legal requirement for all cars being driven to have a car insurance policy.
+The two most common types of policy available are third party fire and theft, and comprehensive.
 Your car insurance certificate provides proof that you are legally covered to drive your car, so it should always be kept in a safe place.

 Comparing car insurance cover